ivanvaladares/navimi/README.md

 - **Scoped CSS**
   - Global and route scoped css with auto add and removal to avoid conflicts.

+- **Atomic css-in-js**
+  - Write CSS using JavaScript in a declarative, conflict-free and reusable way.

 - **Auto Lazy load scripts, templates, css and libraries**
   - Only load what and when you want.